 - Obesity.
 Carrying excess weight can affect your body's ability to regulate its temperature and cause your body to retain more heat.

 - Sudden temperature changes.
 If you're not used to the heat, you're more susceptible to heat-related illnesses, such as heat exhaustion.
-Traveling to a warm climate from a cold one or living in an area that's experienced an early heat wave can put you at risk of a heat-related illness because your body hasn't had a chance to get used to the higher temperatures.
+Traveling to a warm climate from a cold one or living in an area that has experienced an early heat wave can put you at risk of a heat-related illness because your body hasn't had a chance to get used to the higher temperatures.

 - A high heat index.
 The heat index is a single temperature value that considers how both the outdoor temperature and humidity make you feel.
 When the humidity is high, your sweat can't evaporate as easily and your body has more difficulty cooling itself, making you prone to heat exhaustion and heatstroke.
 When the heat index is 91 F (33 C) or higher, you should take precautions to keep cool.

-Untreated, heat exhaustion can lead to heatstroke, a life-threatening condition that occurs when your body temperature reaches 104 F (40 C) or higher.
+Untreated, heat exhaustion can lead to heatstroke, a life-threatening condition that occurs when your core body temperature reaches 104 F (40 C) or higher.
 Heatstroke requires immediate medical attention to prevent permanent damage to your brain and other vital organs that can result in death.

 You can take a number of precautions to prevent heat exhaustion and other heat-related illnesses.
 When temperatures climb, remember to: